amesar/mlflow-model-monitoring/README.md

 # MLflow model monitoring example

-A simple example demonstrating how to log prediction data for the MLflow model server.
+A simple example demonstrating how to log request and response (prediction) data for an MLflow model server.
 Once the data is logged, a separate process can monitor the logging location and do analytics to determine data drift and then launch model retraining and redeployment.